PagerDuty/backstage-plugin-docs/docs/capabilities.md

 This feature allows you to sync service dependencies from **Backstage to PagerDuty**, **PagerDuty to Backstage**, or **merge the dependencies from both sides**.

+!!! warning
-This feature requires the [Entity Processor](advanced/entity-processor.md) module to be installed.
+    This feature requires the [Entity Processor](advanced/entity-processor.md) module to be installed — without it, dependency sync will not run.

 ### Sync Backstage entity data to PagerDuty Custom Fields